Mike Lawler

 Michael Vincent Lawler (born September 9, 1986) is an American politician serving as the U.S. representative for New York's 17th congressional district since 2023.
-From 2021 to 2022, he was a Republican member of the New York State Assembly from the 97th district in Rockland County.
+The district includes all of Rockland County and Putnam County, as well as most of Northern Westchester County, and portions of southern Dutchess County.
+Previously, he was a member of the New York State Assembly representing the 97th district from 2021 to 2022.
+He is a member of the Republican Party.

+Lawler was first elected to Congress in 2022, defeating Democratic Congressional Campaign Committee chair Sean Patrick Maloney.
+He was re-elected in 2024, defeating former congressman Mondaire Jones.
+He was one of three Republicans to win in a district also won by Kamala Harris that year.

+A moderate Republican, Lawler is a member of the Climate Solutions Caucus and the Republican Governance Group.

 Early life and education

-Mike Lawler was born to Marie (née Fortino) and Kevin Lawler, and raised in South Salem, New York, and Suffern, New York.
-Lawler is Catholic.
+Mike Lawler was born to Marie (née Fortino) and Kevin Lawler.
+He grew up in South Salem, New York and Suffern, New York.
+He is Catholic.
 He is of Irish and Italian descent.

-Lawler graduated from Suffern High School.
-He then earned his Bachelor of Science degree in accounting and finance from Manhattan College in 2009 and was named valedictorian of his graduating class.
+He graduated from Suffern High School in Suffern, New York.
+He earned his Bachelor of Science degree in accounting and finance from Manhattan College in The Bronx in 2009 and was named the valedictorian of his graduating class.

-In October 2024, The New York Times discovered resurfaced photos of Lawler wearing a Michael Jackson costume that included blackface in 2006 at a Manhattan College Halloween party.
+In October 2024, The New York Times discovered resurfaced photos of Lawler wearing a Michael Jackson costume which included blackface in 2006 at a Manhattan College Halloween party.
 In response, Lawler said that his costume was intended to be "truly the sincerest form of flattery, a genuine homage to my musical hero since I was a little kid trying to moonwalk through my mom's kitchen.
 The ugly practice of blackface was the furthest thing from my mind."
-It was also reported that in 2005, J. Randy Taraborrelli, a Michael Jackson biographer, helped get Lawler, then a high school senior, into the courtroom for Jackson's trial.
+It was also reported that in 2005, J. Randy Taraborrelli, a Michael Jackson biographer, helped get Lawler, then a high-school senior, into the courtroom for Jackson's trial.

 Early career

+Lawler served as special assistant to the chairman of the New York Republican State Committee from 2009 to 2011.
+From 2011 to 2014, he was the committee's executive director.

+In 2012, Lawler was arrested on suspicion of DUI.
+He disclosed the incident in the summer of 2026, while speaking to a group of high school students in his district about road safety and said the incident occurred after he had learned that his father was gravely ill while telling the students, "There is never a justification to drive impaired."

-He served as Rob Astorino's Campaign Manager in his unsuccessful 2014 run for Governor, and thereafter as an assistant to Astorino as County Executive.
+Lawler served as Rob Astorino's campaign manager in his unsuccessful 2014 run for governor, and thereafter as an assistant to Astorino as Westchester County Executive.
 In 2016, Lawler served as a Republican convention delegate for Donald Trump.

 In 2018, Lawler co-founded the political communications firm Checkmate Strategies.

-In 2020, Lawler was elected to the New York State Assembly for a two-year term, defeating Democratic incumbent Ellen Jaffee.
+From 2018 to 2020, he was the deputy town supervisor of Orangetown.
+In 2020, he was elected to the New York State Assembly for a two-year term, defeating Democratic incumbent Ellen Jaffee.